Gold mining: History

 The exact date when humans first began to mine gold is unknown, but some of the oldest known gold artifacts have been found in the Varna Necropolis in Bulgaria.
 The graves of the necropolis were built between 4700 and 4200 BC, indicating that gold mining could be over 6,700 years old.
 During a series of excavations carried out between 1878 and 1992, several graves were found with more than 6 kg of gold.
 A group of German and Georgian archaeologists claims the Sakdrisi site in southern Georgia, dating to the 3rd or 4th millennium BC, may be the world's oldest known gold mine.

 Ancient times

 Prehistoric period

+Gold Rhyton in the form of a Ram's Head, from the Ziwiye hoard in Mesopotamia, late 7th - early 6th century B.C.E.

 Gold has been prized by most human cultures since prehistoric times.
 Archaeological evidence suggests that humans were mining gold as far back as 4000 BCE, with some of the earliest known gold artifacts dating back to ancient Mesopotamia.
 Particularly in the region of present-day Iraq, gold was mined extensively.
 Around 2500 BCE, the ancient Sumerians developed sophisticated techniques for extracting gold from alluvial deposits and underground mines.
 These techniques included the use of sluice boxes.